Book a Free Phone Consult

 I will not let this world take away my humanity.

 It takes courage to keep living in a hurting world.
-To let your child’s laughter move you.
+To let your child’s laughter make you smile.
 To enjoy your morning coffee.
-To keep loving, hoping, resting.
-These small moments of presence aren’t signs that you’re tuning out.
-They’re signs that you’re still in it.
+To keep loving, hoping, and resting.
+These glimmers of presence aren’t signs that you’re tuning out, they’re signs that you’re still in it.
 Still human.
 Still here.

-We often frame this in terms of “giving yourself permission.”
-But I think it’s more than that.
+We often frame this in terms of “giving yourself permission," but it’s more than that.

 It’s about honoring how hard-and how holy- it is to choose life anyway.